jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ![GSEA_each_direction](GSEA_each_direction.png)

-If do not enter direction information, it will be normal GSEA plot.
+If do not enter direction information, it will be traditional GSEA plot.

 ```R
 ## GSEA plot without direction, without annotation, traditional GSEA plot